strawberries73/OSD600-Journey-on-rocky-trails/README.md

 As much as I desire to become more acquainted with C++, I was truly not happy with the slow progression and outcome of this version.
 What was I thinking?!
 I have made a version 2 on node.js.

+Clone CommandLinkToolCheck since this is the successful version.

   Install project dependencies:

    npm install

    npm install node-fetch

    npm install colors

    Run command:  node index.js argv.html

 Features: